 You’ve probably noticed yourself that working with your hands leads to greater job satisfaction.
 It connects you with your environment and gives a sense of meaning that most technologies cannot.

-A great way to work with your hands and improving your skills is to get an annual membership to Masterclass.
+A great way to work with your hands and improve your skills is to get an annual membership to Masterclass.
 You can follow classes on this online platform (for any skill level) taught by the world’s greatest.
-From Aaron Franklin, who teaches Texas Style BBQ, Ron Finley teaches gardening to Marc Jacobs, teaches Fashion Design, and many more.
+From Aaron Franklin, who teaches Texas Style BBQ, Ron Finley teaches gardening to Marc Jacobs, who teaches Fashion Design, and many more.
 All from the comforts of your own home and at your own pace.
 Find out more about Masterclass.

 3) Health is Wealth